superbignut/Fluid-Engine/README.md

     |Virtual :|❌|✅|❌|✅|
     |Parameter :|frame|frame|timeIntervalInSeconds|actualTimeInterval|

     After knowing all of these, we can use **matplotlib.animation** to generate our first simulation in this book, which are balls and springs.
 It is such a classic problem in physics book.
 I was so  execited when i see it on my screen.
-My mp4 file is under *render_dir*.
+Mp4 file is under *render_dir*.

     ![spring](https://github.com/superbignut/Fluid-Engine/blob/master/render_dir/bound_points_line.jpg)